THEARAKTSAO-HOU/THEARAK/README.md

 Introduction
 Hello!
-My name is [Your Name], and I am a Junior Analyst specializing in data analysis and visualization, particularly within the e-commerce sector.
+My name is KUCHKUNTHEARAK HOU, and I am a Junior Analyst specializing in data analysis and visualization, particularly within the e-commerce sector.
 With a strong foundation in analytical tools and methodologies, I am committed to translating complex data into actionable insights that drive business growth and inform strategic decision-making.

 Professional Overview
 Title: Junior Analyst